senatov/MiMiNavigator/README.md

 - **Menus** menu item models and top menu rendering.

-Other resources include asset catalogs, entitlements files, and a†`refreshVersionFile.zsh`†script that updates the†`.version`†string.
+Other resources include asset catalogs, entitlements files, and aÔøΩ`refreshVersionFile.zsh`ÔøΩscript that updates theÔøΩ`.version`ÔøΩstring.

 ### Important aspects

-- **Concurrency** Directory scanning and file updates are handled by actors (`DualDirectoryScanner`,†`FileSingleton`) and async tasks to keep the UI responsive.
+- **Concurrency** Directory scanning and file updates are handled by actors (`DualDirectoryScanner`,ÔøΩ`FileSingleton`) and async tasks to keep the UI responsive.

-- **User preferences** Window sizes, panel widths, and other state are stored using†`UserPreferences`(UserDefaults wrappers).
+- **User preferences** Window sizes, panel widths, and other state are stored usingÔøΩ`UserPreferences`(UserDefaults wrappers).

-- **Logging** `LogMan`†sets up SwiftyBeaver console and file logging with custom icons for log levels.
+- **Logging** `LogMan`ÔøΩsets up SwiftyBeaver console and file logging with custom icons for log levels.

 - **Customization** Many UI components (menu buttons, path control, tooltip) are implemented as reusable SwiftUI views.

 ### Getting started

-1. Clone the repository and open†`MiMiNavigator.xcodeproj`†in Xcode.
+1. Clone the repository and openÔøΩ`MiMiNavigator.xcodeproj`ÔøΩin Xcode.

 2. Build and run.
-The README outlines basic installation steps and features such as dualëpanel navigation and periodic directory scanning.
+The README outlines basic installation steps and features such as dualÔøΩpanel navigation and periodic directory scanning.

-3. The main entry point is†`MiMiNavigatorApp`†which initializes logging and sets up the main view hierarchy.
-Explore†`AppState`†and†`DualDirectoryScanner`†to understand how directory changes propagate to the UI.
+3. The main entry point isÔøΩ`MiMiNavigatorApp`ÔøΩwhich initializes logging and sets up the main view hierarchy.
+ExploreÔøΩ`AppState`ÔøΩandÔøΩ`DualDirectoryScanner`ÔøΩto understand how directory changes propagate to the UI.

 ### Learning pointers

-- **SwiftUI layout and modifiers** Many views use custom modifiers and gestures (e.g.,†`onHover`, drag gestures for the divider).
+- **SwiftUI layout and modifiers** Many views use custom modifiers and gestures (e.g.,ÔøΩ`onHover`, drag gestures for the divider).

-- **Actors and concurrency** `DualDirectoryScanner`†demonstrates using timers inside an actor for periodic work.
+- **Actors and concurrency** `DualDirectoryScanner`ÔøΩdemonstrates using timers inside an actor for periodic work.

-- **AppKit interop** Some components rely on†`NSWorkspace`,†`NSAlert`, and other AppKit APIs for macOSëspecific functionality.
+- **AppKit interop** Some components rely onÔøΩ`NSWorkspace`,ÔøΩ`NSAlert`, and other AppKit APIs for macOSÔøΩspecific functionality.

-- **Persistent data** The app uses SwiftData†`ModelContainer`†for future persistence, though currently the†`Item`model is minimal.
+- **Persistent data** The app uses SwiftDataÔøΩ`ModelContainer`ÔøΩfor future persistence, though currently theÔøΩ`Item`model is minimal.

-This project is still under active development (úNOT READY YETù per the README) but provides a clear example of a SwiftUI macOS application with multithreading, logging, and modular UI components.
+This project is still under active development (ÔøΩNOT READY YETÔøΩ per the README) but provides a clear example of a SwiftUI macOS application with multithreading, logging, and modular UI components.

 ## Current Stage